 The next year, in January 1952, Shiryu Morita, Yuichi Inoue, Sogen Eguchi etc. formed Bokujin-kai(Ink Artist Society)in Kyoto.

-In 1954, Yukei Teshima produced his work of one Chinese character; ‘ Kyo ’(Emptiness ) and started ‘ Shou-Sho ‘ (ink form of the character’s meaning) which condensed all of his emotions and thoughts into one or two characters.
-Yukei Teshima thought Tenrai’s ‘fu-gyo-ho’ (downward-upward-method, the old brush method) through and through and understood that an apparently flat line movement concealed the complex and subtle inflections.
+In 1954, Yukei Tejima produced his work of one Chinese character; ‘ Kyo ’(Emptiness ) and started ‘ Shou-Sho ‘ (ink form of the character’s meaning) which condensed all of his emotions and thoughts into one or two characters.
+Yukei Tejima thought Tenrai’s ‘fu-gyo-ho’ (downward-upward-method, the old brush method) through and through and understood that an apparently flat line movement concealed the complex and subtle inflections.
 While he kept on writing with a brush, the twist of his wrist made his palm turn up and down.
 And so he tried to read the correspondence between this calligraphic method which gave changes of intensity, force, or directions to one line and the Oriental Yin-Yang thought.
 From his methodical exploration of Chinese classics, he interpreted that to make a calligraphic work did not writing the unit of one stroke, but made abundant ideas of one character emerge by the movement of one line.

 In 1957, Dr. Pedrosa, the Brazilian curator of the 4th Exhibition of Biennial of São Paulo, visited Japan to inspect Japanese contemporary arts and researched the exhibitor artists.
 Nankoku volunteered the guide in the area of calligraphy and made arrangements in English which he just mastered.
-As a result, Yukei Teshima and Yuichi Inoue were selected and requested to exhibit.
-At this time, Teshima exhibited the work entitled “Ho-Kai (collapse)”.
-When Pedrosa paid a call on him, Pedrosa asked, “ This work expresses something collapsing ? ” Teshima was surprised to hear that.
-Teshima was afresh convinced of the universality of Sho, because those who did not know the meaning of the Chinese character felt so by just watching it.
+As a result, Yukei Tejima and Yuichi Inoue were selected and requested to exhibit.
+At this time, Tejima exhibited the work entitled “Ho-Kai (collapse)”.
+When Pedrosa paid a call on him, Pedrosa asked, “ This work expresses something collapsing ? ” Tejima was surprised to hear that.
+Tejima was afresh convinced of the universality of Sho, because those who did not know the meaning of the Chinese character felt so by just watching it.
 This work presented the scene that Tokyo had been destroyed by the fires during World War II, and it was a big topic that people who gathered at the biennial felt this very image of the collapse.

 Nankoku Hidai was the chosen artist of 5th Exhibition of Biennial of São Paulo (in 1959).

 He exhibited five works at the Biennial among 10 works which were showed at “Domestic Show of Exhibits for Fifth Biennial of São Paulo”.
-The different line expression from Teshima was enjoyed by overseas people, so the line art without the meaning of the character was recognized openly.
+The different line expression from Tejima was enjoyed by overseas people, so the line art without the meaning of the character was recognized openly.
 Then Nankoku’ s one-man show was held in Melbourne, Australia, and his works were selected at “Tradition and Revolution in the Japanese Art ---4 Artists Exhibition (Hakuin, Shiko Munakata, Toko Shinoda, and Nankoku Hidai) in Rijksumuseum Kröller-Müller, the Netherlands, thus Nankoku’s line art created a great sensation overseas.

 The photo shows ‘ Tenrai Shizen Koen ( Tenrai Natural Park)’ constructed in Saku-shi, Nagano Prefecture.
 The stone monuments of Tenrai Hidai , Syokin and his followers are erected at this park.